-October is Domestic Violence Awareness Month, a time for advocates, survivors and supporters to raise awareness and education about the prevalence of domestic violence in the United States and how everyone can help address the issue.
+October is Domestic Violence Awareness Month – a time to remember and honor victims, and an opportunity for advocates, survivors, and supporters to raise awareness about the prevalence of domestic violence in the United States.

-Domestic violence thrives in silence.
-Shedding light on domestic violence and talking openly about available resources empowers victims, survivors and communities to address the issue head on with truth and compassion.
+Shedding light on domestic violence and talking openly about available resources empowers victims, survivors, and communities to address the issue head on with truth and compassion.

-Learn more about domestic violence and take steps to engage in conversations to educate others.
-Victims and survivors should never feel shame or stigma about their experiences- everyone can be a part of the solution.
+Victims and survivors should never feel shame or stigma about their experiences – everyone can be a part of the solution.

 National Domestic Violence Hotline